Agoric/documentation/main/glossary/README.md

 and B and C cannot communicate with each other.
 There is an effective zero-cost firewall between B and C.

 An *object capability system* constrains how references are obtained.
 You can't get one just by knowing the name of a global variable or a public class.
-You can pnly get a reference via:
+You can only get a reference via:
 - Creation: Functions that create objects get a reference to them.
 - Construction: Constructors can endow their constructed objects with references, including inherited references.
 - Introduction: